Fees and expenses

 Once you start seeing clients, you’ll need regular and ongoing supervision.
-We require all BACP members to have adequate supervision, set at a minimum of one and a half hours supervision a month for those seeking accreditation.
+We require all BACP members to have adequate supervision, set at a minimum of 1.5 hours supervision a month for those seeking accreditation.
 BACP accredited courses may require more frequent supervision.

 The cost of supervision varies across the country from around £30 to £80 an hour.
 Group supervision costs around £20 per hour.

 Some courses require trainee practitioners to be in therapy themselves, although this is not a requirement for BACP membership.
 Personal therapy can cost between £40 and £80 per session.